-Serena is no doubt a legendary tennis player with lot of titles to show for in her illustrious tennis career.
+Serena is no doubt a legendary tennis player with a lot of titles to show in her illustrious tennis career.

-The American may have lost her winning mentality in recent years which has eluded her in equaling Margaret Court’s 24 major title, which has been evident in her recent losses to her opponents with Naomi Osaka been the recent opponent she lost to in the semi final at the Australian Open.
+The American may have lost her winning mentality in recent years which has eluded her in equaling Margaret Court’s 24 major titles, which has been evident in her recent losses to her opponents with Naomi Osaka being the recent opponent she lost to in the semi-final at the Australian Open.

-Serena has now played 11 Grand Slam events since winning her 23rd major title at the 2017 Australian Open, and in all of that 11 Grand Slam events she has fall short of winning any of it to equal Courts 24 major title.
-However, despite not winning any title recently in the WTA events that doesn’t take anything away from the legendary Serena.
+Serena has now played 11 Grand Slam events since winning her 23rd major title at the 2017 Australian Open, and in all of that 11 Grand Slam events, she has fallen short of winning any of them to equal Courts 24 major titles.
+However, despite not winning any title recently in the WTA events that don’t take anything away from the legendary Serena.

-Aside from been a very good tennis star on the court, the American his also a well grounded Christian, from a ‘Jehovah’s Witness” background.
-As a tennis star and a celebrity who enjoys the fame, glamour, and encomium of been a celebrity Serena didn’t let that get in the way of her belief or religion as a Christian from the Jehovah Witness dispensation.
+Aside from being a very good tennis star on the court, the American is also a well-grounded Christian, from a ‘Jehovah’s Witness” background.
+As a tennis star and a celebrity who enjoys the fame, glamour, and encomium of being a celebrity Serena didn’t let that get in the way of her belief or religion as a Christian from the Jehovah’s Witness dispensation.

-The American often shown her religious nature on the court while playing or during acceptance speeches, and according to her where she said she admits to praying.
-“All the time i pray during matches, but she doesn’t ask for divine intervention”.
+The American often shows her religious nature on the court while playing or during acceptance speeches, and according to her where she said she admits to praying.
+“All the time I pray during matches, but she doesn’t ask for divine intervention”.
 “I don’t pray to win” the American also said her spiritual life has protected her from the negative side of fame and success.

 Novak Djokovic – (Serbia, Serbian Orthodox Christian)

-Djokovic burst to the scene in an era where the dominance of Federer and Nadal was quite evident in the world of tennis.
+Djokovic burst into the scene in an era where the dominance of Federer and Nadal was quite evident in the world of tennis.

 Djokovic will no doubt be remembered as one of the greatest tennis stars to ever grace the court, but the question you would ask as a fan of the Serbian is that what religion does he practice as a superstar?
 The Australian Open Champion previously described himself as an “Orthodox Christian” but a less religious person than a person of faith”.